timhae/reconya/README.md

 ## 🏗️ Architecture

-- 🔙 **Backend**: Go API server with MongoDB or SQLite for storage
+- 🔙 **Backend**: Go API server with SQLite for storage
 - 🖌️ **Frontend**: React/TypeScript web application with responsive Bootstrap UI
 - 🔍 **Scanning**: Network operations performed through native Go libraries
 - 🔄 **Real-time Updates**: Polling system with configurable intervals
+- 🐳 **Deployment**: Docker Compose for easy setup and production use

-### 💾 Database Options
+### 💾 Database

-The application supports two database options to fit different deployment needs:

-#### 🔷 MongoDB
-- 🌐 Good for distributed deployments
-- 🚀 Allows for horizontal scaling
-- 🔌 Requires a MongoDB instance
+The application uses SQLite for its database, offering several advantages:

-#### 🔶 SQLite (Recommended for Single-User Deployments)
+#### 🔶 SQLite Benefits
 - 📦 Self-contained, no separate database service required
-- 🧩 Simpler setup with minimal configuration
+- 🧩 Simple setup with minimal configuration
-- 🏠 Perfect for personal or small deployments
+- 🏠 Perfect for personal or organizational deployments
 - 🪶 Lightweight and portable
+- 🔒 Data is stored locally in a single file
+- 🚫 No need for database administration

 ## 🔐 Security Notes